 Pink Larkspur Flower Meaning:

 A pink larkspur was historically thought to be symbolic of fickleness and sudden changes.
 The color pink in the language of flowers is often associated with love and affection and is used to convey positive sentiments and happiness.

 A blue larkspur flower is symbolic of grace and respectability.

-Larkspur were a popular flower used during the Vicitorian era as a means to ward off ghosts and evil spirits.
+Larkspur was a popular flower used during the Victorian era to ward off ghosts and evil spirits.
 It was commonplace to plant larkspur flowers near the front door to ward as a symbol of protection.

-Larkspur were also thought to be a useful tool to repel witches and nullify any spells they were considering bestowing upon you!
+People also considered larkspur a valuable tool to repel witches and nullify any spells they were considering bestowing upon you!

 Larkspur Flowers in Greek Mythology

 The Larkspur flower appears prominently in Greek Mythological stories.
-Most famously the flower is referenced in the Battle of Troy where the great warrior Ajax took his own life after being passed over the honor of receiving the armor of the slain Achilles.
+Most famously, the flower is referenced in the Battle of Troy, where the great warrior Ajax took his own life after being passed over for the honor of receiving the armor of the slain Achilles.
 Where the blood of Ajax began to soak into the soil, a Larkspur flower bloomed.

 Larkspur Flowers in Native American Culture